CodisRedding/sf-deploy-and-destroy/README.markdown

 This [destructiveChanges.xml](https://gist.github.com/2572054) file is an example generated using deployAndDestroy.
 (Notice the picklistValues, they also include recordtype picklist values ;) )

-*Note** this is just an example, so if you're wondering why there are standard objects, fields, etc. it's because I ran deployAndDestroy against an empty org.

 # Try it Out #

 As changes are made I'll update the steps needed to test out the current version.